treangenlab/gut-microbiome-dl/README.md

 ## In progress!

 ## File Guide:

 * ```model/```
   * ```autoencoder_final.ipynb``` - final autoencoder architecture.
 Use this file if you want to train a model on a feature matrix, and then save the model as a .pth file.
+To save the model, need to uncomment final code cell.
   * ```get_embeddings_from_autoencoder.ipynb``` - Use this file if you want to load an existing model (with the correct architecture) and run data (in the form of a feature matrix) through it to get the ebeddings.
 Saves the embeddings as a .csv file.
 * ```scripts/```
   * ```feature_matrix_scripts/```